Especialy in the UK and the USA mint is a very popular herb, especially with gardeners.

 In addition there are also many different types ideal for specific uses, such as

-- Apple Mint – Great for tea and adding to salads
+- Apple – Great for tea and adding to salads

-- Orange Mint – Also great for salads but ideal for mexican recipes like salsa
+- Orange – Also great for salads but ideal for mexican recipes like salsa

 Seed or Plant

-In addition it is probably safer to start your mint using either a ready made plant, cutting or a plug plant.
-The reason is that mint is one of the herbs which is highly variable – and even using seeds from a reputable supplier you might still end up with a different type then the one you were hoping to grow.
+In addition it is probably safer to start your plant using either a ready made plant, cutting or a plug plant.
+The reason is that it is one of the herbs which is highly variable – and even using seeds from a reputable supplier you might still end up with a different type then the one you were hoping to grow.